Other Training Activities

 - The 2020-2021 class, addressing feedback from the campus community, created a visual guide to assist students in accessing services at CAPS that best meet their needs.

 The Doctoral Internship at CAPS is a generalist college mental-health site.
 Areas of specialty mentioned below are optional opportunities for additional experience that can enrich interns’ career foundation as psychologists.
 The specialty areas are not the focus of the internship, nor do they qualify the intern’s status as a specialist upon the completion of the internship.
 All interns have the same core training experience and pursue the same training goals regardless of their participation in specialty areas.

 Eating Concerns Assessment and Treatment Team (ECATT)

-To cultivate competencies in working with eating and body image concerns in the context of college mental health, interns can participate in ECATT, an interdisciplinary team of health professionals that meets twice per month.
-Composed of staff from CAPS and Northwestern University Health Service (NUHS), the team focuses on weight issues, body image concerns, and eating disorders among Northwestern students.
-The team offers consultations and psychoeducational outreach to various Northwestern staff, faculty, parents, peers, student organizations, and other campus partners.
-Interns who participate in the ECATT team will conduct intakes with students with eating and body image concerns, collaborate with other health professionals on the team in the assessment and diagnosis, use the team’s input to develop individualized treatment recommendations, and assist students in accessing appropriate services.
-Interns will also contribute to the Body Acceptance Week each February to raise awareness on campus about eating concerns and body image issues.
+To cultivate competencies in working with eating and body image concerns in the context of college mental health, interns can participate in ECATT, an interdisciplinary team of health professionals that meets weekly or biweekly throughout much of the academic year.
+Comprised of staff from CAPS and Northwestern University Health Service (NUHS), the team focuses on disordered eating and exercise, nutritional issues, and body image disturbance among Northwestern students.
+Members of the team also offer consultation and psychoeducational outreach to Northwestern staff, faculty, parents, peers, student organizations, and other campus partners.
+Interns who participate in the ECATT team will conduct specialized intake assessments to students with eating, exercise, and body image concerns, collaborate with other health professionals on the team on assessment and diagnosis, use the team’s input to develop individualized treatment recommendations, and assist students in accessing appropriate services (including higher levels of care).
+Interns may also contribute to Body Acceptance Week each February to raise awareness on campus about eating concerns and body image issues